oVirt/ovirt-site/source/sla/quota.html.md

      1. Installer / Upgrader
       a. ....
      1. DB Upgrade
       a.
-For each DC, add Administrator Quota, which will be attached to all the users currently using the VM's in the DC.(see [[CategoryRhev31/Quota#OnUpgrade_logic|upgrade logic]]) b.
+For each DC, add Administrator Quota, which will be attached to all the users currently using the VM's in the DC.(see [[Features/Design/Quota#upgrade behaviour|upgrade logic]]) b.
 Initialize the Quota users table depending on the users in the system.
      1. MLA
       a. ....
      1. Migrate